-We started the project because we believe there are two kinds of brands in the world: fragmented brands that see their brand as merely an outward-facing expression of their organization, primarily driven by a marketing department and whole brands that see everything they do, inside and out, as the brand, viewing the job of “brand” as everyone’s responsibility in the organization.
+We started the project because we believe there are two kinds of brands in the world: fragmented brands that see their brand as merely an outward-facing expression of their organization, primarily driven by a marketing department, and whole brands that see everything they do, inside and out, as the brand, viewing the job of "brand" as everyone’s responsibility in the organization.

-Product ActionsOverall product value and product differentiation.
+Product ActionsOverall product and service value.

 Design and Access ActionsEasy to recognize and find and overall simplicity of usage.

-Communications and AdvertisingVisibility and relevance of advertising.
+Communications and ActivationVisibility and impact of marketing communications.

 Brands that ranked in the top 20% on the Whole Brand Index dominated brands in the lower 80% across five key metrics — all calculated directly in our study and mapped to our Whole Brand Spectrum.